maomaotocome/DrawToVideo/replit.md

 Draw to Video is a world-class SaaS platform designed to compete directly with industry leaders like Higgsfield AI for Google's top 5 rankings for "draw to video".
 The platform transforms simple sketches into viral-quality AI-generated videos through zero-prompt visual direction, targeting the explosive "draw to video" trend on TikTok and Instagram.

 Built with professional SaaS design standards, the platform offers a premium user experience with modern gradient interfaces, comprehensive social proof, and conversion-optimized landing pages.
-Key differentiators include instant 5-10 second video generation, 50+ Hollywood-style camera presets, and a freemium model designed for viral growth among content creators.
+Key differentiators include instant 5-10 second video generation, 3 core Hollywood-style camera effects for MVP, and a freemium model designed for viral growth among content creators.

+**Current Status**: MVP implementation completed with 3 core P0 features - Zoom In, Orbit, and Pull Back camera effects.
+Full English interface targeting Google SEO rankings.
+Professional-grade canvas drawing system with real-time path visualization.

 ## User Preferences